Architectural Building Technology + Design

 HOW TO APPLY

-Interested candidates must complete the online application and upload all of the following materials:
+To be considered for a position, interested candidates must complete the entirety of the online application and upload the following materials:

-(2) Statement on diversity and inclusion describing past accomplishments and sharing ideas for future contributions related to your areas of teaching, research, and/or service.
+Statement on diversity, equity, and inclusion describing past accomplishments and sharing ideas for future contributions related to your areas of teaching, research, and/or service.